 A multi-cloud infrastructure is a perfect remedy to avoid vendor lock-in, and it forces cloud vendors to offer competitive rates and improve services.
 When the cloud architecture is inherently designed to work with multiple cloud services, shifting workloads from one cloud to another becomes a breeze.
 Organizations never feel locked in with a single provider; hence, they are never forced to accept a cloud vendor’s unreasonable conditions.

 6. No Single Point of Failure

-Another reason for organizations turning to multi-cloud architectures is that they make them less susceptible to a single point of failure.
+Another reason organizations turn to multi-cloud architectures is because they make them less susceptible to a single point of failure.
 Redundant deployments and distributed workloads keep organizations from putting all of their eggs in one basket.
-Even if a failure occurs, organizations can mitigate risks by diverging to another cloud network.
+Organizations can mitigate risks even if a failure occurs by diverging to another cloud network.

 Challenges of Multi-cloud Architectures

 Despite the many benefits, multi-cloud architectures come with their unique challenges that organizations must overcome, including:

 Deploying apps and data across multiple clouds requires learning the policies and processes of each vendor.
 For example, different vendors may have other access management policies, including password length and complexity.

 Access management policies can add to the complexity of multi-cloud management.
 Organizations must invest in multi-cloud management solutions to comprehensively understand the company’s multi-cloud environment.